6aohk/elkPROJ/README.md

 This ELK server is configured to monitor the following machines:
 WEB1     10.0.0.9 and WEB2 10.0.0.10

-We have installed the following Beats on these machines:
+We have installed the Filebeat and Metric on these machines:
--Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
---Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._